-Tures Castle towers high above Campo Tures and fits very well into the surrounding mountain panorama of the Valle Aurina.
+Tures Castle towers high above Campo Tures and fits very well into the surrounding mountain panorama of the Valle di Tures.

 Today, one third of the castle can be visited.
 The furniture and the tile stoves in the 64 rooms are original.
-Moreover, the castle exhibits Swiss pine panelling, Gothic and Romanesque artworks, several cupboards of different styles, ecc.
-Every year, Tures Castle counts about 70,000 visitors.
+Moreover, the castle exhibits Swiss pine panelling, Gothic and Romanesque artworks and several cupboards of different styles.
 Children are particularly attracted by the armoury, while art lovers want to see the famous Pacher frescoes.
-And the unique position of the castle enchants everybody!
 Moreover, Tures Castle hosts a very cosy tavern.

 from early November to the end of May: